fvangef/mlgsc/README.md

 Listeria
 ```

-MLgsc outputs a warning about the OTU name found in the tree but not in the
+MLgsc outputs a warning about the taxon name found in the tree but not in the
 alignment.
-The OTU is simply ignored and this does not prevent MLgsc from
+The taxon is simply ignored and this does not prevent MLgsc from
 building a classifier, but discrepancies between alignment and tree may
 indicate that the wrong file(s) are being used, hence the warnings.
 At any
 rate, any actual _Listeria_ among the queries will be misclassified.
 To